-One of my major pet peeves is pseudoscience, which Google defines as “a collection of beliefs or practices mistakenly regarded as being based on scientific method.”
+One of my major pet peeves is pseudoscience.
+Google defines it as “a collection of beliefs or practices mistakenly regarded as being based on scientific method.”
 There’s a lot of pseudoscience out there in the world that can spread easily and quickly via the internet, and it often astonishes me what people will believe.
 There’s also a lot of just plain made-up stuff coming from people who seem unable to evaluate the limitations of their own knowledge.

 I’m pretty science-minded.
 My first university degree was in pharmacy, which was highly science-based.
 Obviously, most other people don’t have that kind of science background.
 Still, I think there are some indicators that can help anyone distinguish science from things that are more likely to be pseudoscience, misinterpreted science, or otherwise just plain made up.

-How conclusions are reached
+How pseudoscience conclusions are reached

 Science aims to understand the world around us through systematic observation and the testing of hypotheses.
 It involves a healthy dose of skepticism and being prepared to reject hypotheses that are not supported by observations.

 According to Wikipedia, “A scientific theory is a well-substantiated explanation of some aspect of the natural world, based on a body of facts that have been repeatedly confirmed through observation and experiment.”
 A theory may be later rejected as new information becomes available, but it is formulated based on solid information that’s available at the time.”